 Notations for Vector Division

-This article describes what I belief the notation \(\b{b} / \b{a}\) should mean.
-I’m writing it out primarily because I keep wanting to I use it in other articles I have something to link to instead of defining it inline.
-I don’t mean to claim that this “is” division.
-Rather it’s a thing that is sufficiently common that it makes sense to generalize the division notation for.
+This article describes what I would kinda like the notation \(\b{b} / \b{a}\) should mean.
+I’m writing it out primarily because I keep wanting to refer to it in other articles; this way I have something to link to instead of defining it inline each time.
+I don’t mean to claim that this “is” vector division.
+Rather it’s a thing that is sufficiently common that it makes sense to generalize the notation of division for.

-My definition writes division is a shorthand for the matrix pseudoinverse, which allows dividing by a list of \(k\) vectors at once, in a certain sense.
+My definition writes division \(\b{b}/\b{a}\) as a shorthand for the matrix pseudoinverse, which allows dividing by a list of \(k\) vectors at once, in a certain sense.
 Vector division is the \(k=1\) case.
 The matrix inverse is the \(k=n\) case.
 Scalar division is the \(k=n=1\) case.
 The pseudoinverse is not really obscure, and writing it as an inverse is not that weird.
-Most of the text is about the update you have to make to your intuition about division in order to use the pseudoinverse like an inverse.
+Most of the text is about the update you have to make to your intuition about what division is, in order to use the pseudoinverse like an inverse in this way.

-As always take this with a heaping pile of salt, ‘cause it’s still just the semi-informed opinions of some guy on the internet.
+As always take this with a heaping pile of grains of salt, ‘cause it’s still just the semi-informed opinions of some guy on the internet.

 1. TLDR

-For vectors, the inverse notation will mean an inverse with respect to the dot product, and the fraction notation implies a dot product between the numerator and denominator:
+For vectors, the inverse notation will creates the pseudoinverse with respect to the dot product, which is just the vector divided by its magnitude squared.
+The fraction notation implies a dot product between the numerator and denominator:

 For matrices \(A = (\b{a}_1, \b{a}_2, \ldots)\), where the vectors \(\{ \b{a}_i \}\) are linearly independent, division means